 Archaeology and many aspects of anthropology involve an appreciation of objects and scientific samples.
-The course also involves a number of practical skills concerning scientific techniques, the analysis of materials and the use of computers and these issues can only be addressed through practical classes.
-In these classes students will be able to see at first hand scientific laboratories (the University of Oxford has one of the largest laboratories for archaeological science in the country), analyse material from archaeological sites and learn how to access study materials via the Internet and bibliographic databases The practical classes are an integral part of the course and allow students to develop an appreciation of the physical evidence and its analysis that it is impossible to achieve second hand.
+The course also involves a number of practical skills concerning scientific techniques and the analysis of materials and these issues can only be addressed through practical classes.
+In these classes students will be able to see at first hand scientific laboratories (the University of Oxford has one of the largest laboratories for archaeological science in the country) and analyse material from archaeological sites.
+Practical classes are an integral part of the course and allow students to develop an appreciation of the physical evidence and its analysis that it is impossible to achieve second hand.

-The practical classes in Hilary and Trinity Terms are an essential component of Honour Moderations and are linked to lectures given earlier in the year.
+The practical classes in Hilary and Trinity Terms are an essential component of the course and are linked to lectures given earlier in the year.
 Failure to attend all classes without reasonable cause will be treated by College Tutors/Directors of Studies as being comparable to missing tutorials without good cause and will result in a student being required to sit a Penal Collection.
-If there is good reason why a student cannot attend a particular class at the time assigned (for example, an urgent medical appointment), then the student should contact the person holding the class in advance and ask if it might be possible to be allocated another time.
+If there is good reason why a student cannot attend a particular class at the time assigned (for example, an urgent medical appointment), then he or she should contact the person holding the class in advance and ask if it might be possible to be allocated another time.